sauraen/sauraen.github.io/index.md

 ### Contact

-My name at Google's email service, or Sauraen#0047 on Discord.
+My name at Google's email service, or sauraen (formerly Sauraen#0047) on Discord.